appuio/techlab/labs/07_troubleshooting_ops.md

 oc port-forward example-spring-boot-1-xj1df 9000:9000 --namespace="[USER]-dockerimage"
 ```

 Don't forget to change the pod name accordingly.
-If installed you can use TAB-completion.
+If installed you can use tab completion.

 The Metrics can be found under [http://localhost:9000/metrics/](http://localhost:9000/metrics/).
 They will be shown in json.
-With the same concept you could connect a local SQL Client with your database.
+With the same concept you could connect a local SQL client with your database.

 Further Documentation to port forwarding can be found under: https://docs.openshift.com/container-platform/3.5/dev_guide/port_forwarding.html